 The Committee began work at the beginning of spring semester 2007 and met once or twice per week during the semester.
 Early meetings were spent developing a plan of action and making lists of knowledgeable individuals who could inform the committee on current activities.
 In addition the Committee Chair met with other individuals on campus who either could not or did not desire to meet with the Committee.
 Every effort was made to accommodate requests to meet with the Committee or Committee Chair.
 The Committee was fortunate to have available two individuals, Dr. Terry Hill and Dr. Amanda Graham, who took minutes and assembled data on MIT research, peer institutions, and educational activities.
 At each meeting the Committee met with one or two individuals or groups where they were asked, "what works?" "what doesn't work?", and "what is missing?"
-The Committee did not address infrastructure ("green campus") issues because a "walk-the-talk" committee held a retreat over two half-days where the report recommendations were developed.
+The Committee did not address infrastructure ("green campus") issues because a "walk-the-talk" committee is in place with that charge.
+At the end of the spring semester the Committee held a retreat over two half-days where the report recommendations were developed.

-APPENDIX 3: MIT'S VIRTUAL EARTH PROJECT
+APPENDIX 3: MIT'S VIRTUAL EARTH PROJECT1